Pneumothorax describes air within the chest cavity, but outside of the lungs.

 What are the symptoms?

-The dog will have difficulty breathing, especially on inhalation.
+The cat will have difficulty breathing, especially on inhalation.
 One will notice a rapid, shallow, difficult breathing rhythm.
 If the breathing is severely limited, the tongue, gums, and lips may also appear blue.
 In severe wounds, the lungs may actually be exposed to the outside.
-Regardless of the degree of injury, a dog with pneumothorax will be restless and try to lie in an upright position on the sternum.
+Regardless of the degree of injury, a cat with pneumothorax will be restless and try to lie in an upright position on the sternum.
 This position is known as sternal recumbency.
-This upright position helps the dog more easily inflate the lungs.
+This upright position helps the cat more easily inflate the lungs.

 What are the risks?

 The risk associated with a pneumothorax depends largely on the extent of the trauma.
-A simple puncture wound from a tooth may cause very little concern, while more severe lacerations can be immediately life threatening.
+A simple puncture wound from a tooth may cause little air to enter the chest, while more severe lacerations can be immediately life threatening.